How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 Cooking Tips

 • Add veggies.
 Mix and match the veggies with what you have on hand.
-You can even use fresh veggies instead of frozen.

 • Add meat.
-You can certainly add bacon, ham hock, chorizo or a smoked turkey during if you wish.
+You can certainly add bacon, ham hock, chorizo or a smoked turkey during cooking if you wish.

 • Bulk it out.
 Add bulk to the meal by serving the beans over another starch such as rice or quinoa.

-• Thin it out.
-If you plan to reheat you may want to add more broth to thin as desired.
+• Thicken it or thin it out.
+Feel free to remove some of the beans, mash them and add back in to thicken it.
+If you plan to reheat or if you want them more soupy, you may want to add more broth to thin as desired.

 Nutrition